 “I’m so grateful to everyone, including Foundation donors,” Becki says.
 “I think I’ve had every piece of equipment in the Eye Centre used in my care!
 I’ve been given the gift of sight, and have seen my boy learn to ride a bike and play hockey.
 Those are things other parents might take for granted, but I never do.”

 Today, Becki is medically retired from nursing, and has launched a new career as a reflexologist.
 She also advocates for improved services for people experiencing vision loss as a board member with the CNIB.

 “Becki’s story illustrates the importance of investing in the best possible technology for Regina’s hospitals,” says Dino Sophocleous, president and CEO, Hospitals of Regina Foundation.
-“Thanks to our donors and supporters, we’ve recently invested in crucial technology for the Eye Centre, including a fundus camera that captures images of the back of the eye and a phacoemulsifier, which is used to help save the eyesight of patients with cataracts.
-Investments like those, and the cryogenic therapy technology (for cases where patients have a detached or torn retina) we will invest in this year, are helping people live better lives by getting them the help they need, right here at home.”
+“Thanks to our donors and supporters, over the past 3 years, we’ve invested more than $700,000 in crucial technology for the Eye Centre, including a fundus camera that captures images of the back of the eye and a phacoemulsifier, which is used to help save the eyesight of patients with cataracts.
+Investments like these, and the cryogenic therapy technology (for cases where patients have a detached or torn retina) we will invest in this year, are helping people live better lives, right here at home.”